 If you are using a bidirectional integration such as the Slack integration, the merged incidents will display as resolved and reference the new target incident that contains all of the alerts.

-If an alert is incorrectly merged, open up the Alert details page and select Move to Another Incident in the upper right hand corner.
+The other option is to open up the Alert details page directly and select Move to Another Incident in the upper right-hand corner.
 A dialog box will prompt you to move the alert to its own new Incident, or you can optionally move the alert to an existing incident in PagerDuty:

 Webhooks will continue to update the target incident, but all past incidents that were merged into the target incident will be updated as resolved.